dani-raj/countrywiki/README.md

 Users can search for a specific country and get its details, such as the number of people living there or the value of its currency.
 The app also includes a quiz game where people can test how well they can recognize the different flags of the world.

-In this document I will go through the code to show and explain how the app works.

 ## Demo
 Here is a working live demo: https://dani-raj.github.io/countrywiki/